History of New Zealand: Early European exploration

 Various claims have been made that New Zealand was reached by other non-Polynesian voyagers before Tasman, but these are not widely accepted.
 Peter Trickett, for example, argues in Beyond Capricorn that the Portuguese explorer Cristóvão de Mendonça reached New Zealand in the 1520s, and the Tamil bell discovered by missionary William Colenso has given rise to a number of theories, but historians generally believe the bell "is not in itself proof of early Tamil contact with New Zealand".
+A 2014 article claimed to have found a Dutch shipwreck that post-dated Tasman's arrival.
+The claim was dismissed due to flawed methodology.

 From the 1790s, the waters around New Zealand were visited by British, French and American whaling, sealing and trading ships.
 Their crews traded European goods, including guns and metal tools, for Māori food, water, wood, flax and sex.
 Māori were reputed to be enthusiastic and canny traders, even though the levels of technology, institutions and property rights differed greatly from the standards in European societies.
-Although there were some conflicts, such as the killing of French explorer Marc-Joseph Marion du Fresne in 1772 and the destruction of the Boyd in 1809, most contact between Māori and European was peaceful.
+Although there were some conflicts, such as the killing of French explorer Marc-Joseph Marion du Fresne in 1772 and the destruction of the Boyd in 1809, most contact between Māori and Europeans was peaceful.

 Early European settlement

-European (Pākehā) settlement increased through the early decades of the 19th century, with numerous trading stations established, especially in the North Island.
+Pākehā settlement increased through the early decades of the 19th century, with numerous trading stations established, especially in the North Island.
 Christianity was introduced to New Zealand in 1814 by Samuel Marsden, who travelled to the Bay of Islands where he founded a mission station on behalf of the Church of England's Church Missionary Society.
 By 1840 over 20 stations had been established.
 From missionaries, the Māori learnt not just about Christianity but also about European farming practices and trades, and how to read and write.
 Building on the work of the Church Missionary Society missionary Thomas Kendall, beginning in 1820, linguist Samuel Lee worked with Māori chief Hongi Hika to transcribe the Māori language into written form.
 In 1835 the country's first successful printing was two books from the Bible produced by Church Missionary Society printer William Colenso, translated into Māori by the Rev. William Williams.

-The first European settlement was at Rangihoua Bay, the land purchased on 24 February 1815, where the first full-blooded European infant in the territory, Thomas Holloway King, was born on 21 February 1815 at the Oihi Mission Station near Hohi Bay in the Bay of Islands.
+The first European missionary settlement was at Rangihoua Bay, the land purchased on 24 February 1815, where the first full-blooded European infant in the territory, Thomas Holloway King, was born on 21 February 1815 at the Oihi Mission Station near Hohi Bay in the Bay of Islands.
 Kerikeri, founded in 1822, and Bluff founded in 1823, both claim to be the oldest European settlements in New Zealand.
 Many European settlers bought land from Māori, but misunderstanding and different concepts of land ownership led to conflict and bitterness.